bsoc-bitbyte/.github/.github/CONTRIBUTING.md

 PRs to our projects are always welcome and can be a quick way to get your fix or improvement slated for the next release.
 In general, PRs should:

-- Only fix/add the functionality in question **OR** address wide-spread whitespace/style issues, not both.
+- Only fix/add the functionality in question.
 - Address a single concern in the least number of changed lines as possible.
 - Be accompanied by a complete Pull Request template (loaded automatically when a PR is created).